There will most definitely come a time when a pool’s water needs to be drained either for pool closing, repairs, replaster, or vinyl replacement.

 A full drain will require you to watch out for the “pool pop” and releasing of the pool’s hydrostatic plugs, which you can learn more about below.

-To drain a pool only a couple of inches or a few feet, follow these steps:
+To drain a pool only a couple of inches or a few feet, follow these steps using a submersible pump:

 1. (Optional) Drain the pool water through your multiport valve set to WASTE.
 This should allow water to be drained quicker than a submersible pump.